-Fraud Detection Processes Continue to Prevent and Detect the Issuance of Millions of Dollars in Fraudulent Refunds
+Fraud Detection Processes Continue to Detect and Prevent the Issuance of Millions of Dollars in Fraudulent Refunds

 The IRS continues to increase the number of fraudulent tax returns detected and stopped from entering the tax processing system, i.e., rejecting e-filed tax returns and preventing paper tax returns from posting.
-For example, as of January 20, 2023, the IRS has locked taxpayer accounts of 52.5 million deceased individuals.
-This compares to 49.1 million accounts locked as of December 31, 2021.
-When tax accounts are locked, e-filed tax returns are rejected and paper tax returns are prevented from posting to the Master File.
-According to the IRS, as of February 28, 2023, it had rejected 84,401 fraudulent e-filed tax returns and had stopped 564 paper tax returns from posting to the Master File as a result of the deceased taxpayer account locks.
+For example, IRS management reported that as of May 25, 2023, the IRS had locked the tax accounts of 53.5 million deceased individuals.
+This compares to 50.1 million accounts locked as of September 29, 2022.
+When tax accounts are locked, e-filed tax returns are rejected, and paper tax returns are prevented from posting to the Master File.
+According to the IRS, as of May 4, 2023, it had rejected 288,966 fraudulent e-filed tax returns and had stopped 3,228 paper tax returns from posting to the Master File as a result of the taxpayer account locks.

-In addition, as of February 25, 2023, the IRS reported that it identified 31,079 tax returns with approximately \$310.7 million claimed in fraudulent refunds and prevented the issuance of \$303.7 million (97.7 percent) of those refunds.
-This represents a significant decrease in the amount of fraudulent refunds stopped when compared to the same period last filing season.
-IRS management stated that the number of fraudulent refunds for Processing Year 2022 was higher than normal as those figures include approximately 44,000 tax returns that were identified in Processing Year 2021 but not worked until Processing Year 2022.
+In addition, as of May 27, 2023, the IRS reported that it identified 337,662 tax returns with approximately \$2.8 billion claimed in fraudulent refunds and prevented the issuance of approximately \$2.7 billion (96.7 percent) of those refunds.
+This represents a significant increase in the amount of fraudulent refunds stopped when compared to the same period last filing season.
 Figure 6 shows the number of fraudulent tax returns the IRS identified for Processing Years 2021, 2022, and 2023 as well as the refund amounts that were stopped.